warpstreamlabs/bento/website/docs/configuration/secrets.md

 ## Avoiding Leaked Secrets

-There are a few ways in which configs parsed by Benthos can be exported back out of the service.
-In all of these cases Benthos will attempt to scrub any field values within the config that are known secrets (any field marked as a secret in the docs).
+There are a few ways in which configs parsed by Bento can be exported back out of the service.
+In all of these cases Bento will attempt to scrub any field values within the config that are known secrets (any field marked as a secret in the docs).

 However, if you're embedding secrets within a config outside of the value of secret fields, maybe as part of a Bloblang mapping, then care should be made to avoid exposing the resulting config.
-This specifically means you should not enable [debug HTTP endpoints][http.debug] when the port is exposed, and don't use the `benthos echo` subcommand on configs containing secrets unless you're printing to a secure pipe.
+This specifically means you should not enable [debug HTTP endpoints][http.debug] when the port is exposed, and don't use the `bento echo` subcommand on configs containing secrets unless you're printing to a secure pipe.

 [interpolation]: /docs/configuration/interpolation
 [field_paths]: /docs/configuration/field_paths